When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Jennifer had walked into the family room and heard her name.
 “Jennifer should what?” she demanded.

 “Your brother was just saying that you liked Jay because he complimented you about your baking skill and said you should start a chain of cookie stores.”
 Lyle Jenkins grinned at the way he’d converted a store to a chain.

 Jennifer blushed.
 “That’s not it.
 It was nice of Jado… Jay — it’s hard to remember he’s changed his nickname — to say he likes my chocolate chip cookies.
-He’s a nice guy, and way different than he’d been most of the time before today.
+He’s a nice guy, and way different than he’d been most of the time this semester before this week.
 The last couple days in Library Science he’s changed from being sullen and not participating very much to the nice guy he’d been when he was a freshman and we were in the same English and World Geography classes.”

 “His dad died when he was a freshman,” Ryan said.
 “They were really close.
 I don’t think he likes his stepmother very much, though.”

 “How about Davis?
 He seems very careful about making friends with a lot of the kids you two bring home,” their dad asked.

 “I know.
 And I was amazed that he took to Greg and Jay the way he did at school today and here playing a video game tonight.
 You’d have thought the three of them had been friends forever.”

 “I noticed that too, Dad,” Jennifer said.
 “I suppose you’ll say it’s happened because you decided to have us try to friend Greg.
 Jay came along as part of the deal.
 I’m glad he did.
 You know, those two seem to be close.
 Real close.”